wichayutdew/device-setup/notes/leetcode-cheatsheet.md

 ### Palindrome Number

-    _Default case_, check if size <= 1, if yes it's palindrome
+    _Default case_, if x is negative or x is not 0 but %10 == 0, we can never
+    build palindrome number since -ve sign, and e.g. 100,200,...

     **Solve**
-        1. convert int input to string and do similar method to normal palindrome
-        2. create variable to keep track of left and right pointer and keeps checking if character is similar or not, if not return false
+        1. create reverse value of int just like what we do for some basic caculator question. crate some variable and do var = var*10 + x%10, then divide x by 10, keep doing this until x is less than that var
+        2. then just verify if both int are equals (basically what we left is 1st half and 2nd half(reversed) of int) or if the input is odd length we divide var by 10 (basically just dont care the middle value)

     **Complexity** Time: O(n) Space: O(1)